 About the tonic: Launched by Halewood Wines & Spirits, this British tonic is made with organic agave and spring water from the Lake District.

-The results for best flavoured Indian tonic water
+The results for the best flavoured tonic water taste test

 Comments: With a very sweet smell this cloudy lemon tonic is sweet on the palate with a bitter aftertaste